TWUOnline/orientation/navigating-a-connected-course.md

 ##### Moodle

 At the beginning of your course, your instructor likely alerted you to the course site in Moodle, which is at [learn.twu.ca](https://learn.twu.ca).
 Moodle is where some course activities may take place, where you can send and receive confidential messages, and access the discussion forums, which are only accessible to registered students.
+There is no Moodle site for this orientation.

 If you need assistance with Moodle, please see our [Knowledge Base articles here](https://twonline.gitbooks.io/moodlefaq/content/).